Chae Soo-bin: 2020–present: Leading roles in film, television, and theater

 In January 2022, she starred alongside Kang Daniel in the Disney+ series Rookie Cops.
+That same month, Chae starred in the South Korean period adventure film The Pirates: The Last Royal Treasure.
 On May 25, 2022, Chae decided to extend her contract with King Kong by Starship.
+In September, Chae was reunited with her Love in the Moonlight costars for the TVING entertainment program Young Actors' Retreat.
 In December of that same year she starred in the Netflix series The Fabulous.

+In January 2023, Chae was cast as Viola de Lesseps in the 30th anniversary edition of Seoul Arts Center's production of Shakespeare in Love, alongside Jung So-min and Kim Yoo-jung as alternates.
+On May 24, Chae and singer Jo Yu-ri released the promotional single "Yellow Circle" in collaboration with Lipton and Starship Entertainment.